pudly/schmopera-hugo/content/articles/sweat.md

 "Their stories broke my heart and invited me to see the world from another's perspective; to be moved by people who I would not ordinarily encounter," writes Nottage of _Sweat_.
 "As a Black woman from Brooklyn I hadn't expected that I would be so profoundly moved by their predicament."

-There is something acutely ironic about a play that
+There is something acutely ironic about a play that tells this story. _Sweat_